 Keep your award letter.

 The award letter you receive when your retirement application is processed serves as your only proof of your life insurance coverage, so be sure to keep it with your important papers.
-The certificate of insurance with coverage provisions can be viewed by following the Employee Benefits links on the Michigan Civil Service Commission website.
+The certificate of insurance with coverage provisions can be viewed by following the Employee Benefits links on the Civil Service website.